 Term (1961-1963) Vice President Lyndon B. Johnson (1961-1963)

-A commander during World War II, Massachusetts politician, U.S. Senator and 35th President of the United States.
+A commander during World War II, a Massachusetts politician, a U.S. Senator, and the 35th President of the United States.
 He was assassinated in 1963.
 He is the first and only Catholic President and the second youngest after Theodore Roosevelt.
-Events during his administration include the Bay of Pigs Invasion, the Cuban Missile Crisis, the building of the Berlin Wall, the Space Race, the African American Civil Rights Movement and early stages of the Vietnam War.
+Events during his administration include the Bay of Pigs Invasion, the Cuban Missile Crisis, the building of the Berlin Wall, the Space Race, the African American Civil Rights Movement, and the early stages of the Vietnam War.
 He was assassinated on November 22, 1963, in Dallas, Texas.

 Lyndon B. Johnson (1908-1973)